Updated: Jan 3

 (Adapted from www.dictionary.com)

-I find that the beginning of the winter season is busy with holiday preparations and celebrations, and it is midwinter when I really need to put practices into place to support myself as winter slowly releases.
-Many people experience the "seasonal slump" this time of year (which may be even more challenging because of the pandemic).
+Now that the beginning of the winter season, busy with holiday preparations and celebrations, is behind us, some of us in the Northern Hemisphere may need to put practices into place to support ourselves to "cozy in" during the cold days ahead until winter slowly releases.
+Many people experience the "seasonal slump" this time of year.
 If you are feeling this too, this practice may be just what you need.

 How to make a Hygge nest: